Famous Food Of Indian States

 Some of the main dishes of Jammu & Kashmir are Shab Deg, Dum Aloo, Aab Gosht, Goshtaba, Lyodur Tschaman, Mujh Gaad, and Matschgand.

 Rogan Josh of Jammu & Kashmir is very popular, it is a lamb-based dish cooked in a gravy seasoned with liberal amounts of Kashmiri chilies, ginger, asafoetida, and bay leaves and a must-try dish you will definitely relish.

 Jharkhand has a lot of greenery and a lot of green vegetables are readily available.
 They cook in various ways like curried, fried, roasted, and boiled.

 The staple food of Jharkhand is rice with dal and vegetables, they use very mild spices in food.
 Rugda and Putoo is a type of edible mushroom that is grown extensively in Jharkhand and is a very popular food in the region.

 Karnataka has both vegetarian and non-vegetarian cuisines with spicy curries and seafood specialties.

 Kannadiga Oota (Kannadiga meal) includes the following dishes in the order specified and is served on a banana leaf: Uppu (salt), Kosambari, Pickle, Palya, Gojju, Raita, Payasa (Kheer), Thovve, Chitranna, Anna (rice), and Tuppa (ghee).

 Dosa is the first thing that pops up whenever you talk of Karnataka cuisines.
-There are a variety of ways of serving Dosa Masala dosa have potato filling and are enjoyed with Sambhar and coconut chutney.
+There are a variety of ways of serving Dosa Masala dosa has potato filling and are enjoyed with Sambhar and coconut chutney.

 Kerala is surrounded by sea it is a very popular tourist attraction, here you can find a variety of both vegetarian and non-vegetarian dishes with a lot of seafood.

 Kerala is also known as the “Land of Spices” which they use in their culinary skills Chillies, curry leaves, coconut, mustard seeds, turmeric, tamarind, and asafoetida are very frequently used.